-Beginning in the fall of 2013, we decided to stop giving applicants feedback about why we don't think the Recurse Center is a good fit for them.
+Beginning in the fall of 2013, we decided to stop giving applicants feedback about our admissions decisions.
 We realize this will likely frustrate some people, so we want to explain why we've made this decision.

 The short version is: We gave feedback in the past, it took a lot of time, and we don't think it was very effective for us or for applicants.